KhairilRahman04/Calculator/README.md

 # Calculator
-Create Calculator with only HTML and CSS
+Creating a simple calculator with just html and css, using the neumorphims theme